Sharparam/cybersyn-combinator/README.md

 A mod for Factorio that adds a special combinator for use with the [Project Cybersyn][cybersyn] mod.

+For more information on the mod features, check out the [information file](src/information.md).
+(The text in the information file is what's used for the mod portal description.)

 ## Usage

  1. Install mod